 Tourists can enjoy a variety of recreational activities in Lonavala, such as rappelling, camping at Pawna Lake, hiking to Tikona Fort, trekking to Rajmachi Fort, and riding the Imagica slides.

 Although Lonavala has a tropical climate, the weather is always marine.
 However, during the winter and monsoon seasons, all of Lonavala’s magnificent sights and landmarks come alive.
-Pack your bags and come here because Lonavala has something for everyone, from peace and quiet to adventure.
+Pack your bags and come here because Lonavala has something for everyone, from peace to adventure.

 - Nearest Railway Station: Lonavala Railway Station (0 km)